sabus/spring_microservices/README.md

 # Docker compose with spring boot application

-To run application it is needed to run:
+To run application it is needed to execute command:

 ```
 sh setup.sh